hopchouinard/Claraforge/README.md

 - **Clarify Instructions**: Help make the framework more accessible
 - **Add Examples**: Provide concrete use cases and outcomes
-- **Translate Content**: Make Claraverse available in other languages
+- **Translate Content**: Make Claraforge available in other languages
 - **User Guides**: Create specialized guides for different platforms or use cases

 ## 📄 License